uk-gov-mirror/defra.cdp-portal-journey-tests/README.md

 ### Docker and Docker Local

-To run these tests against the `docker compose` from https://github.com/DEFRA/cdp-local-environment/

-> Follow the instructions in https://github.com/DEFRA/cdp-local-environment/README.md around starting the docker compose
+Follow the instructions in the (Local)[###local] section, around starting the docker compose setup.
-> setup.
 You will also find details on how to run specific services locally if you are writing tests against local code.

 Then run the following command: